xiandew/Healfood/README.md

 A `edit` button can be found in each restaurant detail page.
 Authenticated users can edit the restaurant information by clicking it.

+The average rating for each restaurant will be updated when new review is added for it.

 #### Relevant urls